In this post, you will see the steps to back up and restore the Registry in Windows 10.

 Find the Registry backup you want to restore.
 The backup will be in the .reg extension.

 Once you have found the backup, double-click it.
 In the UAC popup, click Yes.

 Open the Registry Editor and click File > Import.

 Select the backup file and then click the Open button.

-Remember that using the above restoration methods works well for specific Registry Key backups and not for the entire Registry backup.
+Remember that using the recovery methods mentioned above works well for specific Registry Key backups and not for the entire Registry backup.

-If you try the above restoration methods for the entire Registry backup, not all data is successfully restored and you will see an error message.
+If you try the above recovery methods for the entire Registry backup, not all data will be recovered successfully, and you will see an error message.

 For this reason, the following method is the best choice to back up and restore the entire Registry.